These Halloween Deviled Eggs look just like bloodshot goblin eyes! These spooky snacks are fun to make and a treat to eat!

 - Gently crack the eggs with a spoon, without peeling them.

-- Mix some of the red food color in a bowl of water and let the cracked eggs sit in the colored water for 20-30 minutes.
+- Mix some of the red food color in a small bowl of water and let the cracked eggs sit in the colored water for 20-30 minutes.

 - Scoop out the egg yolks and transfer to a bowl.

-- Mix in the cheese, butter, milk, mayonnaise and green food color.
+- Mix in the cream cheese, butter, milk, mayonnaise and green food color.
 Mix well until well combined.

 - Using a piping bag, pipe in the colored egg yolks into the hollows of the egg whites.